-Matthew represents financial institutions, major corporations, insurance companies and individuals in complex, sensitive and high-profile litigation matters.
+Matthew represents financial institutions, major corporations, technology companies and individuals in complex, sensitive and high-profile litigation matters.
 He conducts a general litigation practice before state and federal courts, with cases ranging from complex commercial disputes to civil and criminal securities fraud actions and cutting-edge intellectual property matters.
-Matthew performs internal corporate investigations on behalf of management and audit committees, represents securitization trustees in residential mortgage-backed securities matters, represents issuers and underwriters in federal securities class actions and represents individuals and corporations in connection with criminal and regulatory investigations and related civil proceedings.
+Matthew performs internal corporate investigations on behalf of various boards and special committees, represents securitization trustees in residential mortgage-backed securities matters, represents technology companies in high stakes copyright infringement actions, represents issuers and underwriters in federal securities class actions, and represents individuals and corporations in connection with criminal and regulatory investigations and related civil proceedings.
 He has served as lead trial counsel in several cases in federal and state courts.

 - Representing securitization trustees in several litigations, pending in various jurisdictions, arising out of their role as securitization trustee in residential mortgage-backed securities.